-Samford University provides work opportunities for students through the two following programs: The Federal Work Study program (FWS) is need-based, as determined by the FAFSA, and the Institutional Student Employment Program (ISEP) which is not need-based.
+Samford University provides work opportunities for students through the two following programs: Federal Work Study (FWS) jobs are need-based, as determined by the FAFSA, and Institutional Student Employment Program (ISEP) jobs are not need-based.

 International students should contact the Global Engagement Office at email@example.com or 205-726-2741 regarding federal regulations for on-campus employment.
 If they are given authorization to work on campus, they should send an email to firstname.lastname@example.org with the name of the supervisor and/or department where they’ve been hired before completing any paperwork.

 What forms and documents will I need and what do I do with them?